marko-grub/candidate-repo/README.md

 npm run dev
 ```

-4. Open the 'dev server' in your browser and start sharing screen
+4. Open the 'dev server' in your browser

+### Interview Prerequises

+1. Camera, we'd like to see with whom are we going to work (must!)
+2. Sharing Screen is mandatory during the interview.
+3. Code editor on one side and browser on the other.

+_Importance:_ Visual indentification is important to us.
+Minors are applying for jobs etc. We will call you with a video enabled.

-5. Example Screen
+4. Example Screen during the interview

 <img align="left" alt="Screenshoot" width="100%" style="padding-right:10px;" src="./public/ss.png" />